Performing Arts

 Classroom Performing Arts

-Students from Prep to Year 6 enjoy a holistic performing arts program encompassing music, drama, and dance.
+Students from Prep to Year 6 enjoy a holistic Performing Arts program encompassing Music, Drama, and Dance.
 They have a 50 minute lesson each week in a dedicated performance space with a Performing Arts Specialist.
-Our Performing Arts Centre (PAC) provides each class with an abundance of space to move and create a variety of performance comfortably.
+Our Performing Arts Centre (PAC) is a well-resourced space with tuned and un-tuned percussion instruments as well as keyboards, drums, ukuleles, marimbas, guitars and a P.A. system.
+As well as costumes and prop items for dramatic play.
+Our PAC also has an abundance of space for students to create a variety of performance comfortably.

 Our tradition of musical productions is a unique opportunity for all Year 4 students to participate in a positive theatrical experience.
 Students develop skills in dance, singing, drama, performance, theatre etiquette and co-operation.
 All CHPS productions are performed at a professional theatre, to give the children and audience a real theatre experience.
 Students have access to high quality props, costumes and sets, and show a great deal of enthusiasm for the final performance.
 Previous productions have included “The Little Mermaid” and “Charlie and the Chocolate Factory”.
+As part of their classroom “music theatre” unit, Middle students are coached in how to prepare for an audition, as well as learning the songs and dances for the various choruses in the show.

-School Choir
+Choir

 Rock Band